 CBD College supports a regularized system for monitoring academic and professional aspects of individual student performance.
 Although professional aspects are not separate from such academic indicators as grade averages, the latter are monitored by a centralized system that is designed to ensure that exceptionally strong or weak performance will be noticed and will receive timely recognition and attention.

-CBD faculty and staff are available to advise students on academic problems, and, if necessary, provide referral to special counseling services when required through the Student Affairs department.
+CBD faculty and staff are available to advise students on academic problems.
 All efforts will be made to provide a supportive environment to assist each student in maintaining and continuing the program.